-The metro network domain provides connectivity between the access branches and the regional/core data centers (DCs) as well as to the global internet (Figure 5-1).
+The metro network domain provides connectivity between the access branches and the regional/core data centres (DCs) as well as to the global internet (Figure 5-1).
 Current metro solutions deploy dense wavelength-division multiplexing (DWDM) in metropolitan areas.
 Up to 100 wavelength channels can be transported in parallel over the same fiber to accommodate the large aggregated traffic from the access branches.
 Besides advantages for longer distances typical in the metro domain (using coherent optical transport technologies), DWDM leads to formidable aggregate capacity in the Tbit/s range over a single optical fiber.
 This high aggregate capacity makes DWDM especially suitable for supporting broadband services in densely populated scenarios addressing 5G requirements.

 However, the huge capacity of DWDM metro networks comes at the price of low flexibility.
 Optical switching can be performed e.g. by using wavelength-selective switches (WSS) and by reconfigurable optical add/drop multiplexers (ROADMs).
-But these optical devices are relatively slow; it is hardly possible to offer optical packet switching in this way.
+Recently, these devices operate on a highly granular wavelength grid, denoted as FlexGrid.
+But as optical devices are relatively slow; it is hardly possible to offer optical packet switching in this way.
 Given the very diverse requirements of operational and end-user services in the context of 5G, there is a need for new approaches, deploying more dynamic and flexible solutions that offer higher granularity at the sub-wavelength level and more elasticity in the metro domain ([5-12]).
-In view of these requirements, dynamic frame-based WDM metro solutions are currently being investigated, including the concept of the time shared optical network (TSON), to provide variable sub-wavelength switching granularity and the ability to dynamically allocate optical bandwidth elastically ([5-13]).
+In view of these new requirements, two solutions are currently considered.
+One solution combines a FlexGrid ROADM with MP2MP functionality in the electrical domain, offered e.g. by Carrier Ethernet using the E-LAN profile.
+This solution targets the use of passive-only technology in the metro ring and moves electronic parts into regional and edge clouds.
+Alternatively, elastic frame-based WDM metro solutions are currently being investigated, including the concept of the time shared optical network (TSON), to provide variable sub-wavelength switching granularity and the ability to dynamically allocate optical bandwidth elastically ([5-13]).

-Between the CO uplink and the metro ring, ROADMs select one or more wavelengths for the particular branch in the access domain - i.e. the metro ring further aggregates the traffic.
-The optical transceiver industry and the academic community are actively searching cost-effective solutions offering 100 Gbit/s per wavelength that work over distances typical in metro networks, e.g. several tens of kilometers.
-However, the required combination of capacity, flexibility, low cost and distance is not feasible with today's technologies.
-Further advances in optical devices - e.g., tunable lasers, ROADMs, and fast optical switches - as well as ultra-high speed digital signal processors with low cost and reduced power consumption will be necessary to support the required functionality and acceptable OPEX and CAPEX.
+Between the CO uplink and the metro ring, both solutions assign resources more flexibly to the particular branch in the access domain - i.e. the metro ring further aggregates the traffic leading to additional statistical multiplexing effects.
+The optical transceiver industry and the academic community are actively searching cost-effective solutions offering 100 Gbit/s per wavelength that work over typical distances for metro networks in dense areas, e.g. several tens of kilometers.
+However, the required combination of capacity, flexibility, low cost and distance is not feasible with today's transceiver technologies.
+Further advancements in optical devices - e.g., tunable lasers, FlexGrid ROADMs, and fast optical switches - as well as ultra-high speed digital signal processors with low cost and reduced power consumption will be necessary to support the required functionality and acceptable OPEX and CAPEX.